 As Ntombi said and linked, there are several threads here with excellent advice.

-August 2014 In March I had a DXA scan which revealed very low muscle mass (sarcopenia) so I'm still thinking about how to cope with that.
+Sept 2014 A recent DXA scan reported very low muscle mass (sarcopenia) so I'm still thinking about how to cope with that.
 I have some joint surgery to schedule.
 I may miss questions that people ask me or personals.
 Apologies if I do, it's not intentional.

 Last edited by SlowSure; 01-20-2014 at 03:51 AM..